atomicwelding/ddm-edu/README.md

 make
 ```

-Be aware that you may need to modify the `Makefile` in order to build `libddm`, as it depends on your platform.
+Beware that you may need to modify the `Makefile` in order to build `libddm`, as it depends on your platform.
 Feel free to contact me if needed.

 # usage